 The Privacy Policy states that OTB will not collect personal health information if other information will serve the purpose.
-The Privacy Policy also states that OTB only collects PHI for its stated purpose and that it collects the minimum amount of PHI required to fulfill its stated purpose.
+The Privacy Policy also states that OTB only collects PHI for its stated purpose and that it collects the minimum amount of PHI reasonably necessary to fulfill its stated purpose.
+The Privacy Policy outlines and refers to the specific policies, procedures and practices implemented.
 OTB's privacy & security policies and procedures ensure that both the amount and the type of PHI collected is limited to that which is reasonably necessary for its stated purpose.

-OTB's Privacy Policy includes the requirement to maintain a list of its data holdings of personal health information and identifies the Privacy Officer as the contact for obtaining further information in relation to the purposes, data elements, and data sources of each data holding.
+OTB's Privacy Policy includes a list of its data holdings of personal health information and identifies the Privacy Officer as the contact for obtaining further information in relation to the purposes, data elements, and data sources of each data holding.